xgdsmileboy/GenPat/README.md

 java -jar GenPat.jar FUNC ARGS
 ```

-where the `FUNC` denotes which function do you want to use and `ARGS` is a set of arguments corrsponds the `FUNC`.
+where the `FUNC` denotes which function do you want to use and `ARGS` is a set of arguments corresponds to the `FUNC`.

 The following details some of the `FUNC` that are important: